Financial Independence Update

 At the time of this post, we’ve been on this financial path for over 15 years.

-Because of this long-term path, our semi-retirement dreams are very close to reality.
+Because of this long-term path, our semi-retirement dreams are very, very close.

 Why Asset Accumulation is Easy Street